pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 - And then gradually add things back in __one by one__
 - Until the problem finally comes up
 - At that point you know that the thing you just added is __part of the problem__
-- e.g. You could start with nothing, then add the ball in, then one paddle, then both, etc.
+- e.g. You could start with nothing, then add the line that creates a Predator, then add the `background()` instruction, then add the `handleInput()` for the Predator, etc...

 ---